The Narrator (Fight Club): Film

 In the 1999 film Fight Club, based on the Palahniuk novel and directed by David Fincher, the Narrator is portrayed by Edward Norton while Tyler is played by Brad Pitt.
 The actors began preparation for their roles by taking lessons in boxing, grappling, taekwondo, and soapmaking.
 Pitt made the decision to visit a dentist to have pieces of his front teeth chipped off so that the character of Tyler would have imperfect teeth.
 The pieces were restored after the film's production concluded.

 The film's portrayal of the Narrator and Tyler is similar to that of the novel, with some differences.
 Unlike the novel, the two meet during a plane flight rather than on a nude beach, and the cinematic incarnation of Tyler does not murder anyone, unlike the literary version.
-Furthermore, while the novel ends with the Narrator in a mental hospital, the film concludes with the Narrator and Marla in a skyscraper, overlooking the skyline that is detonating due to Project Mayhem's explosives.
+Furthermore, while the novel ends with the Narrator in a mental hospital, the film concludes with the Narrator and Marla holding hands in a skyscraper, overlooking the skyline that is detonating due to Project Mayhem's explosives.

-Like in the novel, the Narrator does not have a name, though the script refers to him as "Jack".
-While the novel features the Narrator referring to himself as "Joe" from Reader's Digest articles, the film adaptation replaces "Joe" with "Jack".
+As in the novel, the Narrator does not have a name, though the script refers to him as "Jack".